doitintl/iris3/README.md

 If your project does not have a default service, just deploy some trivial=Hello World app as the default service.
 (Having this service  costs nothing.)
 Try [this](https://github.com/doitintl/QuickQuickstarts/tree/main/appengine_standard ) open-source that I wrote to do that as easily as possible; or else step through [this tutorial](https://cloud.google.com/appengine/docs/standard/python3/building-app) from Google.

-#### Regions
-Iris works  in the AppEngine default region `us-central1` (`uc`) which is the default for AppEngine

-Iris has not been tested in other regions, but let me know if it works.

 ## Deployment

 * Get the code with `git clone https://github.com/doitintl/iris3.git`